The AI Agent That Cleaned Up Our K8s Manifests and Crashed Production

 The failure mode here wasn't that AI is unreliable.
 It was that I gave an AI agent ambiguous authority over safety-critical configuration and then rubber-stamped a 28-file diff in 8 minutes.
 Those are human process failures.

-The scariest part?
-The AI's reasoning was internally consistent.
+The scariest part was that the AI's reasoning was internally consistent.
 It saw OOMKill history, concluded limits were causing it, and removed them.
-A junior engineer following the same logic might have done exactly the same thing.
-The difference is a junior engineer would ask before deleting the safety rails.
+A junior engineer following the same logic might have done the same thing.
+The difference is a junior engineer would probably ask before deleting the safety rails.
 The agent just did it.

 Share this